Possible Bearish Inside Day Candle Pattern Detected for Qiagen Nv (NYSE:QGEN) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Qiagen Nv (NYSE:QGEN)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Qiagen Nv (NYSE:QGEN) based on the price action in the company's shares.
-Today's price range of $41.20 and $41.32 is within yesterday's high and low of the day.
+Yesterday's price range of $41.20 and $41.32 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Qiagen Nv may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 QIAGEN N.V. is a global provider of Sample to Insight solutions to transform biological materials into valuable molecular insights.
 The Company provides its workflows to customers in Molecular Diagnostics (human healthcare), Applied Testing (forensics, veterinary testing and food safety), Pharma (pharmaceutical and biotechnology companies) and Academia (life sciences research).